-It is vital to educate the farm community on how to stay safe, how and when to call emergency services, basic first aid procedures, and to recognize when the rescue of a family member or fellow worker is not possible to do by themselves.
-This is important due to the nature of some farm emergencies such as tractor overturns, entrapments, engulfment's, toxic atmospheres, chemical emergencies, etc. The RF-DASH program aims to educate farm family members and employees how to manage a victim injured in a farm emergency incident.
-Most farm people will not have any formal training in emergency response and first aid.
+The RF-DASH program aims to educate farm/ ranch family members and employees how to manage a victim injured in a agricultural emergency incident.
+Most farm/ranch people will not have any formal training in emergency response and first aid.
 RF-DASH is designed for those individuals.
-With a wide range of different hazards on farms, the probability that there could be an injury emergency is high.
+With a wide range of different hazards on farms/ranches, the probability that there could be an injury emergency is high.
 Knowing the correct actions can improve a stressful situation and lead to better outcomes.